 If you haven’t even set up a brief yet, here are some tips and a free editable brief template for your use right here.

 Now that your brief is sorted, spill out your thoughts onto page.
 This can be dot pointed keywords, rough sketches, scribbled concept ideas, or anything in between.
-The goal is to get as much content down onto the page as possible without judgement.
+The goal is to get as much content down onto the page as possible without judgment.

 Give yourself a time limit for this free flow sketching process as otherwise it can tend to last for hours.
 Don’t spend too long on each sketch, they don’t have to be masterpieces, just get down the basic concept and move forward.